jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 Note that our `Classifier` can work on anything that extends the `Classifiable` class.
 Let's try it out with some more interesting data!
 In this extension you'll take an existing dataset, load it into a list of `Classifiable` objects and see how well our model works.
 Below is a list of datasets we'd recommend messing around with (although you're welcome to explore whatever interests you)
 1) Weather (./data/weather/train.csv) - predict summary from temperature, humidity, wind speed, etc.
 2) Spotify (./data/songs/train.csv) - predict genre from danceability, energy, key, etc.
 3) Your choice!
 (It might be worth checking out a website like [kaggle](https://www.kaggle.com/datasets?tags=13302-Classification)).
-When exploring these datasets, consider whether a machine learning model is actually the best solution to a problem or if it has the potential to do more harm than good.
+When exploring these datasets, consider whether a machine learning model is actually the best solution to a problem or if it will likely do more harm than good.

 Make sure that the dataset you choose has features that are ints/doubles such that they are able to be classified by our threshold splits!
 You'll also have to make some changes to the constants in `Client.java` to load the appropriate dataset into whatever `Classifiable` class you write.
 These changes include implementing an equivalent `toEmail` method that will create an instance of your new object from a row in the .csv file.
 Note in all of these cases that you don't have to use every single possible feature in the .csv file, just the one(s) you think will be useful for your model!
 ___